 Head Of Production Karen Meehan

 Production Secretary Charlotte Kingdom

 Associate Producers Sam Barton-Humphreys & Ludo Dufour

 Protect & Take Action

-Lack of knowledge and awareness, and our human impact on this planet are at the root of all threats to the Great African Seaforest.
-We are in the ocean every day, learning the secrets of the seaforest and finding stories that inspire people to fall in love with it.
-We aim to remind people that we are deeply one with nature and that our mother earth is our only life support system and has been for hundreds of thousands of years.
+Lack of knowledge and awareness, and our human impact on this planet, are at the root of all threats to the Great African Seaforest and our global kelp forests.
+We are in the ocean every day, learning the secrets of the seaforest and finding stories that inspire people to reconnect with nature.